 Perspectives on Current Economic Issues

-Last week, in response to accumulating evidence that we were not achieving a significant and substantial improvement in U.S. labor markets, the Federal Open Market Committee (FOMC) took some important policy actions.
+Earlier this month, in response to accumulating evidence that we were not achieving a significant and substantial improvement in U.S. labor markets, the Federal Open Market Committee (FOMC) took some important policy actions.
 First, it initiated a new program to buy mortgage backed securities that will continue—and, if necessary, be augmented by other policy actions—until the outlook for the labor market improves substantially.
 Second, the Committee stated that it expects to maintain a highly accommodative stance for policy for a considerable time after the recovery strengthens.
 In particular, it expects that near zero short-term interest rates will be appropriate at least through mid-2015.

 For more than two years, I have vigorously supported strongly accommodative monetary policy measures as the appropriate response to the unacceptable state of the U.S. labor market and benign outlook for inflation.
 I believe the combination of new asset purchases and enhanced forward guidance about future policy should provide an important added stimulus to economic activity and hiring.
 However, as I’ll explain later, I think there are additional steps the Fed can take to further strengthen its positive effects on the economy.